Argoncilhe: Economy

 As with most of the national territory, Argoncilhe was an agricultural area, an economy that persisted until the early 20th century.
 The first industries that arose were linked with forestry, and relatively small industries developed only after 1920–1930.

 By this time, the area became a major employer in enterprises associated with cooperage, resulting in the employment of many families and expansion of arts and construction.
 Further, the expansion of the tungsten mining and refining was an important milestone in the development of region (particularly between 1939 and 1945) resulting in the expansion of large businesses, but also emigration to Venezuela, Brazil, France and Germany.

 Architecture

 Argoncilhe guards many of its archaeological and religious "pearls", making the region an important tourist centre, primarily for its historical architecture.
 In addition to its prominent parochial church, the parish is known for the chapels of Sao Domingo, San Pedro de Sao Tome (with its iconic bell tower), the Senhora do Campo (Our Lady of the Field), and the Church of Christ the King (Cristo Rei).
 In addition, there are several archaeological markers that dot the countryside, including the millennial bridge of Roçadas and the picturesque water mills, all supported and maintained by the local authority providing an important historical identity.

 Sports

 The Associação Desportiva de Argoncilhe, which plays in the first division of the district league of the Associação de Futebol de Aveiro is the primary sporting team in the region.

+Arsenal midfielder Fábio Vieira was born in Argoncilhe.